help-me-mom/ng-mocks/README.md

 ### How to create a mock form control

 `ng-mocks` respects `ControlValueAccessor` interface if a directive, or a component implements it.
-Apart from that, `ng-mocks` provides helper functions to cause changes and touches.
+Apart from that, `ng-mocks` provides helper functions to emit changes and touches.

-A mock instance of `ControlValueAccessor` provides:
+A mock object of `ControlValueAccessor` provides:

 - `__simulateChange()` - calls `onChanged` on the mock component bound to a `FormControl`
 - `__simulateTouch()` - calls `onTouched` on the mock component bound to a `FormControl`